borlafu/fmiguelgarcia.github.io/_posts/2016-11-31-Technical_debt_en.markdown

 lang: es
 categories: pmp
 ---
 Last studies show us that the software's average lifetime is around 10 years.
-Does it mean that software is like a engine of an old car?
-Is there a time when you cannot fix it more and the best option is to buy a new one?
+Does it mean that software is like the engine of an old car?
+Is there a time when you cannot fix it any more and the best option is to buy a new one?
 Well, there are many influential factors but this entry is about the **technical debt** and how you can manage it as a Project Manager.

 {% include toc %}

-Let's assume that you are a PM in a long time project (4 or 5 years) and obviously, you will need a initial investment and some financing during the project.
+Let's assume that you are a PM in a long time project (4 or 5 years) and obviously, you will need an initial investment and some financing during the project.
 Investors will ask whether that project is a good investment, what and when will be the ROI.
 I mean, they could need to know the project's **NVP** and **IRR**.

 In software development world, we usually _estimate the cost of each new feature_, trying to know what will be the cost associated.
 However, do we actually implement what we estimated before?.
 No, we don't.
 Normally new issues arise, the complexity is increased or requirements do not match what the clients needed.

 > This entry introduces an indicator to evaluate software refactoring process and **it could be extremely useful when you have to explain to your stakeholders** the cost of avoiding a refactoring.
 During the planning, those indicators will **help you to prioritize each refactoring** process to get the best performance.

 Let's come back to our financial example: each **un-planned** change in the project is like a *request for funding*.
 It means that we do not have enough cash and we need to use external financial services.
-As you know, this loan is not free.
-Any administrator would think to request a loan if the interest rate is unknown.
-If someone did that, we could think that he/she is incompetent.
+As you know, this loan is not for free.
+No administrator would ever think of requesting a loan if the interest rate is unknown.
+If someone did that, we would think that he/she is incompetent.
 Well, this situation occurs everyday in software development.

 <script src="http://fred-wang.github.io/mathml.css/mspace.js">
 </script>